sts10/medic/readme.markdown

 ### Examples

-- `medic -h=../hibp/pwned-passwords-sha1-ordered-by-count-v4.txt test_db.kdbx` checks the passwords of `test_db.kdbx` against the hashes `../hibp/pwned-passwords-sha1-ordered-by-count-v4.txt`, which is a large text file of password hashes.
+- `medic -h=../pwned-passwords-sha1-ordered-by-count-v4.txt test_db.kdbx` checks the passwords of `test_db.kdbx` against the hashes `../pwned-passwords-sha1-ordered-by-count-v4.txt`, which is a large text file of password hashes.
 Medic will display any of the accounts in the `test_db.kdbx` with passwords that appear in the list.

-- `medic -o -c test.kdbx` checks the passwords of `test.kdbx` using the HaveIBeenPwned API, as well as looks for weak and duplicate passwords.
+- `medic -o -dw test.kdbx` checks the passwords of `test.kdbx` using the HaveIBeenPwned API, as well as looks for weak and duplicate passwords.

-- `medic -o -c -k=test-files/test_key_file -d test-files/test_db.kdbx` checks the passwords of `test_db.kdbx` -- which requires key file `test_key_file` -- using the HaveIBeenPwned API, as well as looks for weak and duplicate passwords.
+- `medic -o -w -k=test-files/test_key_file -d test-files/test_db.kdbx` checks the passwords of `test_db.kdbx` -- which requires key file `test_key_file` -- using the HaveIBeenPwned API, as well as looks for weak passwords.

-- `medic -c test.kdbx` checks the passwords of `test.kdbx` for weak and duplicate passwords.
+- `medic -dw test.kdbx` checks the passwords of `test.kdbx` for weak and duplicate passwords.

-- `medic -c -h=pwnedpasswords.txt exported_csv_file.csv` checks an exported csv file against the hashes in `pwnedpasswords.txt`, as well as searches for weak and/or duplicate passwords.
+- `medic -d -h=pwnedpasswords.txt exported_csv_file.csv` checks an exported csv file against the hashes in `pwnedpasswords.txt`, as well as searches for duplicate passwords.

 ## Installation/Setup